dr-cs/databases/project-summer2017gtl/sncf.md

 <img src="customer-dashboard.png" alt="" width="100%" />
 </td>
 <td width="50%" valign="top">
 Profile information, list of all future trips currently booked, and list of previous trips with prices paid.
 Status of each upcoming trip shows OK or Cancellations if any legs of the trip are affected by a strike.
-Viewing trip details shows all legs of trip and which legs are cancelled due to strike, if applicable.
+Viewing trip details shows all legs of trip and which legs are canceled due to strike, if applicable.
 Trip can then be re-routed at no additional charge.
 </td>
 </tr>
 </table>